danielharrell/SumLect2015/Lost_Idea_LA.md

 include"---as if there might be more---"philosophy,
 literature, history, mathematics, economics, political theory, theology, biology, physics, music, chemistry, and languages."
-And other lists of liberal-arts subjects are even more expansive.
-Here is one from the earlier-mentioned *Power of Liberal Arts* campaign, which [makes it sound](http://www.liberalartspower.org/lowdown/what/Pages/default.aspx) as if you might study anything:
+Other lists of subjects are even more expansive.
+One from the earlier-mentioned *Power of Liberal Arts* campaign [makes it sound](http://www.liberalartspower.org/lowdown/what/Pages/default.aspx) as if you might study anything: